In business, the term operating expense (OPEX) appears in budgeting and spending, but also as an Income statement term in financial accounting.

 The Operating Expense (OPEX) budget in the budget hierarchy

-- Many firms plan the capital budget on an entity-wide basis, choosing not to further divide it into individual department budgets.
-Individual items for the high level capital budget may nevertheless appear in categories.
-And, these may represent major components of the firm's asset structure, such as"Inventory purchase".
+- Many firms plan the capital budget on a company-wide basis, choosing not to divide it further by organization.
+Individual items for the high-level capital budget may nevertheless appear in categories.
+And, these may represent significant components of the firm's asset structure, such as"Inventory purchase."

 - On the other hand, large firms almost always plan spending and revenues for the operating budget in the framework of a budget hierarchy.

 - Individual items in the top level operating budget may carry the names of departments or groups, such as "Marketing."
-Or, items may name basic roles, such as "General management and administration".
+Or, items may name essential roles, such as "General management and administration."

-The two top level budgets together cover most all spending for the entire entity.
+The two top-level budgets together cover almost all spending for the entire entity.
 Note, however, that many firms also plan additional small budgets for non-operating expenses, or "emergency contingencies."
-These latter kinds of budgets normally play a minor role in business budgeting.
+These latter kinds of budgets usually play a minor role in business budgeting.

 Exhibit 2 shows a few of the levels in one firm's budget hierarchy:

 Exhibit 2.
 Part of one firm's budget hierarchy.
-Funding requests for the next budgeting cycle normally start at the bottom.
-Requests pass from the bottom up through the hierarchy, where they aggregate at the highest level.
-Budget Office staff and senior leaders then make spending decisions for the highest levels, and then move downward.
+Funding requests for the next budgeting cycle usually start at the bottom.
+Requests pass from the bottom up through levels, until they aggregate at the highest level.
+Budget Office staff and senior leaders then make spending decisions for thetop tier and then move downward.